 If we have a rape culture (and I don't like that phrase) - we have helped it along into existence by the way we symbolize it in our words.

-I have more on this - more about how rape and sexual violence gets reduced down to a trickle.
+I have more on this - but it's not articulable at the moment.
 Right now, it's enough to just say the more trauma we feed into this maelstrom, the more trauma we create.

 There's enough depth to the impact of sexual violence on the Target, there's zero need to add fuel to the fire.
 Target is cold, accurate, descriptive.
 Maybe even neutral.
 Maybe - a word that can hold it's inert state for more than a nanosecond.